 Saying that 2020 changed the way many companies do business is a massive understatement.
-Pivoting their strategies, businesses evolved and adapted to a new way of working with many people working from home.
+Pivoting their strategies, businesses evolved and adapted to a new way of working with many people now working from home for the foreseeable future.
 With the adaption, we saw a surge of digital products and services to help businesses continue to work productively while employees worked remotely.

 With a captive audience working from home and many people using digital platforms, it is easy to see why so many businesses have shifted their attention to digital marketing, Social Media, website optimisation and other online media.
 However, is there still a place for direct mail marketing in a world of remote working and virtual meetings?
 Head of Brand at The Guild of Property Professionals, Emilie Despois, says most definitely.
 “While digital channels are essential to an agent’s marketing strategy, print and direct mail marketing is still very much alive and well and should be a part of their overall marketing plan.
 In fact, because people are on some form of digital platform all day, direct mail marketing is becoming even more relevant and potent than before.
 People are bombarded with electronic communication constantly and there is more competition in the digital marketing space than ever before.
 This proliferation of electronic communication could lead to a form of digital fatigue, and the message not breaking through the noise,” adds Despois.